 The non-profit charity directs or refers individuals who are homeless or in danger of becoming evicted to other humanitarian agencies that provide either loans for rental expenses or transitional housing services.
 Catholic Charities and the Salvation Army in Memphis are key partners, and they are among the organizations that offer such assistance programs.
 Case managers at these agencies help clients find permanent, low income homes or apartments to live in as well.

 Financial assistance is available from Memphis St. Vincent de Paul to help needy individuals and families afford the cost of bills when they are out of options.
 There may be help for paying rent, utility or heating service.
-Vouchers may be used too, such as for prescription medications and other essential expenses.
+Vouchers or cash grants may be used too, such as for prescription medications and other essential expenses.

 Although St. Vincent de Paul offers direct cash assistance or maybe even loans on occasion, the organization usually refers clients to another local service agency that can provide support as their funding is so very limited.
 In addition, staff members and volunteers offer referrals to state of Tennessee public aid programs.
 Families can learn about places in Shelby County that offer shelter, basic goods and crisis relief services to victims of disasters, such as fires.